-Table: Recommended Reverberation Times from AS/NZS 2107:2000
+Table: Recommended Reverberation Times from AS/NZS 2107:2016 Acoustics for building interiors

-Type of occupancy / activity Recommended 1 (RT60) General Office areas 0.4 to 0.6 seconds Private offices 0.6 to 0.8 seconds Primary school teaching areas 0.4 to 0.5 seconds Secondary school teaching areas 0.5 to 0.6 seconds
+Type of occupancy/activity Recommended1 (RT60) General Office areas 0.4 to 0.6 seconds Private offices 0.6 to 0.8 seconds Primary school teaching areas 0.4 to 0.5 seconds Secondary school teaching areas 0.5 to 0.6 seconds

-Australian Standard AS/NZS 2107:2000 - Acoustics - Recommended Design and Sound Levels and Reverberation Times for Building Interiors.
-Recommendations are not included in AS/NZS 2107 for domestic living spaces.
+&lt;sup>1 Australian Standard AS/NZS 2107:2016 - Acoustics - Recommended Design and Sound Levels and Reverberation Times for Building Interiors.
+Recommendations are not included in AS/NZS 2107:2016 for domestic living spaces.
 This is because, traditionally, reverberation has been controlled in residences through the installation of carpet and through the incorporation of sufficient soft furnishings.
 However, in more recent times, excessive reverberation in living areas has been linked to the increased use of hard floor coverings.
 Uncarpeted living areas can sound noisy and make speech communication, particularly over the phone, difficult.